Licensed Drone Pilots providing aerial photos are helping construction companies find new ways to save money and increase profits.

 While the survey team sets their GCPs, the drone service provider checks airspace, programs the flight and conducts any other preflight operations.
 Total time needed, less than one hour.

 Drone service provider uploads images to a cloud-based imaging system.
 Images are processed by cloud-based server and results received within 24 hours.
+Check points are used to confirm accuracy.
 Drone service provider emails shareable links to the online orthographic map, customizable elevation heat map, 3D model and more.
 These maps can be annotated and users can conduct highly accurate measurements including volume.
 Point clouds, shape files, ArcGIS or DXF files (for AutoCAD compatibility) can be downloaded and imported into other programs as needed.

 Total time start to completion: 24hrs